Music

 MiSST

 MiSST have seen incredible successes in the short time it has been operating.
 Working with thousands of students across a small number of schools nationwide, students who normally would not have had this opportunity, going on to study music at A Level, university and even some joining professional orchestras on the international stage.
-We are excited to get started with the programme and share with you our own TGS success stories in the years to come.
-Watch this space for performances coming up this year!

 Key Stage 3